koen12344/affiliate-product-highlights/readme.txt

 == Description ==

-With the **Affiliate Product Highlights** plugin for WordPress you can create beautiful in-content sections showing relevant products from product feeds of various affiliate networks.
+With the **ProductFrame** plugin for WordPress you can create beautiful in-content sections showing relevant products from product feeds of various affiliate networks.

 Networks currently supported: